Tips & tricks

 Manjaro

-Manjaro includes SoftMaker FreeOffice 2021 in its repository, making its installation especially easy.
+SoftMaker FreeOffice is included in Manjaro's repository, thus making its installation particularly easy.

-Open a shell or terminal window, and enter this command to install SoftMaker FreeOffice 2021:
+Open a shell or terminal window, and enter this command to install SoftMaker FreeOffice:

 sudo pamac install freeoffice